 Condensed milk or Khoya: For a richer taste and flavor, add ¼ cup grated khoya (mawa) to the milk.
 If using sweetened condensed milk, add 1 to 1.5 tablespoons (or as needed) skipping the sugar entirely in the recipe.

 Sugar and its replacements: You really need to add less sugar as the dates add a lot of sweetness to the dish.
 But you can always add more according to your taste preference.
 For health reasons, you can skip sugar entirely – just increase the amount of dates.
 You can even add jaggery, palm sugar, or coconut sugar.
-Cook the sheer khurma completely.
+Make the sheer khurma first.
 Then remove the pan from stovetop and set it aside for 4 to 5 minutes.
 Add chopped jaggery, palm sugar, coconut sugar according to the sweetness you prefer.